rubinius/rubinius/web/doc/en/getting-started/troubleshooting.markdown

 Solution:

-  If you configured rubinius with a --prefix, run rake install.
+  If you configured Rubinius with a `--prefix`, run rake install.

-  If you configured rubinius with a --prefix and renamed the install directory after installing Rubinius, re-configure Rubinius and reinstall it.
+  If you configured Rubinius with a `--prefix` and renamed the install directory after installing Rubinius, re-configure Rubinius and reinstall it.

   If you renamed the source directory after building Rubinius, re-configure and rebuild it.